liviaw/magic-composition/README.md

 ### Icons
 - Most Icons are stored in svg for resizing purposes
-- trash / delete Icon is from [Material UI](https://material-ui.com/components/icons/)
+- trash / delete Icon is from [Material UI](https://material-ui.com/components/icons/) Icon

 ### Timer
 - You may notice that the videoplayer component requires many state changes, we are using [useInterval](https://usehooks-typescript.com/react-hook/use-interval) to check the states needed to be changed every 100 microsecond